matozu/matozu/README.md

           Socket.io is used to send and receive messages.
         </p>
         <p>
-          The site is deployed as a free web service on render.com, so after 15 minutes of inactivity it takes up to one minute for spinning up a service.
+          <b>The site is deployed as a free web service on render.com, so after 15
+          minutes of inactivity it takes up to one minute for spinning up a service.</b>
         </p>
         <p>
           For testing purposes, you can log in with "user" for both, username